 ACOTE’s 2006 Standards describes the purpose of Level II experiences… to develop competent, entry-level, generalist occupational therapists.
 Level II fieldwork must be integral to the program’s curriculum design and must include an in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupation and research, administration, and management of occupational therapy services (ACOTE Standards, 2006).

-Augusta University’s Master of Health Science in OT program supports the ACOTE purpose and Standards.
-At AU, the Level II experiences include a minimum of two 12 week full time experiences for comprehensive exposure to a variety of clients and learning experiences.
-Students are placed in settings to foster diverse experience for preparation of a generalist.
-All AU OT students must complete at least one Level II FW in a physical disabilities setting.
+Augusta University’s Master of Health Science in OT program supports the ACOTE purpose and standards.
+At AU, the Level II experiences include a minimum of two 12 week full-time experiences for comprehensive exposure to a variety of clients and learning experiences.
+Students are placed in settings to foster diverse experience for preparation of a generalist therapist.
+All AU OT students must complete at least one Level II FW in a physical disabilities setting; students are not allowed to complete both rotations in pediatrics.
 Optional elective fieldwork experiences are also possible in a setting with a specific client population of the student’s choice.

 The Level II fieldwork experiences are scheduled as follows.